 What is FireSmart?

-- FireSmart is a national, provincial and municipal initiative to help property owners and communities understand the ways in which wildfire might threaten structures and property located in, and close to, forested and wildland areas, and the steps individuals and communities can take to reduce the susceptibility of buildings and property to fire.
-For example:
+FireSmart is a national, provincial, and municipal initiative that helps property owners and communities understand how wildfires can threaten structures located in or near forested and wildland areas.
+It also outlines practical steps individuals and communities can take to reduce the vulnerability of buildings and property to fire.

-- Remove piles of firewood, building materials, tires, etc. from within 10m of homes and structures.
+Remove piles of firewood, building materials, tires, and other flammable items from within 10 metres of homes and structures.

-- Clear or provide spacing for all plants and other vegetation within 10m of homes and structures.
+Clear or properly space all plants and vegetation within 10 metres of buildings.

-- As homeowners, we can all take simple steps to increase our resiliency and reduce the impact of wildfire on our property and in our communities.
+As homeowners, we can all take simple yet effective steps to increase our resilience and reduce the impact of wildfire on our properties and within our communities.

 Click on the picture below to watch a short video about FireSmart and You!